 Click on the login link at the top right of the home page and use email@example.com for both the username and password.
 This account contains a small subset of the data of Professor Simon Dennis, one of the founders of unforgettable.me.

 You will now see a search box much like those that you would be familiar with from search engines like Google or Bing.
 When you type terms into this box, however, events from the user’s life are returned.
-Try typing "netherlands" in the box and then return.
-You should see the screen in Figure 3.
+Try typing "netherlands" in the box and then selecting "All time" from the date selector menu (see Figure 3).
+Next, you should see the screen in Figure 4.

-The second event is a gmail, which again came through IFTTT from the publisher Elsevier.
-Now try typing in the query "netherlands __App__".
-You should see a result set like that in Figure 4.
+Now try typing in the query "netherlands __App__" and hit enter on your keyboard.
+You should see a result set like that in Figure 5.
 The __App__ tag has limited the scope of the query to just the data that came from the unforgettable.me app.

 The data returned by the unforgettable.me app can include GPS, accelerometry, obfuscated audio, battery level and images.
 Events capturing each hour are constructed from this raw data.
 A set of keywords are generated that includes indicators of the day, month, year and time of day (morning, afternoon, evening and night).
 You can add your own tags using the small blue pen icon if you wish.
 In addition, the season and the moon phase are included.
 Forecast.io is used to determine what the weather was like in that location at the time (e.g. Clear) and our custom audio machine learning classifiers are used to determine that nature of the ambient sound environment (e.g. audio_voice indicates there were voices recorded during this hour period).
 Google Places is also used to indicate the kind of place (restaurant, church etc) at this location, although there was no data available for these particular events.
 Google Places is also used to provide the address of the current location, which what has allowed these events to be returned in response to the Netherlands query.